-(a). ethical standards of the American Counseling Association, state counselor licensure boards, and national counselor certifying agencies;
+(a). the most recent ethical standards as published by the American Counseling Association, state counselor licensure boards, and national counselor certifying agencies;

 (b). ethical and legal issues and their applications to various professional activities;

 (c). history of the helping professions, including significant factors and events;